 Upon waking, fill up a glass of water.
 Take 2 sips and count them.
 Repeat this process until all the water is gone.
 Do this frequently throughout the day and do it one more time prior to going to bed.
 If needed, add a pinch of salt or hint of lemon to make the water more palatable.

 Don't count fruits, tea, or beer as a source of your water intake.
 Continue to enjoy these with good judgment, of course, but let's keep it simple and commit to pure H20 to earn our daily water intake.

 #1 in Recovery

-We live in a highly stimulating world that prevents us from earning enough restorative sleep.
+We live in a highly stimulating world that can prevent us from earning enough restorative sleep.
 Sleep is essential to making good decisions, reducing overall stress and delaying the aging process.

 In terms of athletic performance, sleep could be your greatest advantage over your opponents.
 As Coach Jason Glass often says, sleep like it's your job!
 You have know idea how sleep deprived you may be until you make a consistent effort to give yourself an opportunity for enough quality sleep.
 You will feel the difference.

-Giving yourself an opportunity for enough quality sleep is the 2nd of 3 things that I prescribe for homework following every training session.
-Again, all the benefits go directly to you.
+Giving yourself an opportunity for enough quality sleep is the 2nd of 3 J4 Foundations.
+Why?
+All the benefits go directly to you.

-Eat some whole foods is the 3rd thing that I prescribe for homework.
+Eat some whole foods is the 3rd foundation that we emphasize at J4 Performance.
 I understand that you may not always have access to healthy food options, and I will never expect your diet to be perfect because it's nearly impossible to maintain.
-All that I ask is that you eat something so that you have energy to perform your daily tasks.
-The human system is remarkably adaptive, and if you have a variety of foods, and green vegetables, you will not have great difficulty if you observe some very simple rules:
+All that I ask is that you make an attempt to become more aware of your nutritional habits and look for windows of opportunity for small changes to be made.
+The human system is remarkably adaptive, and if you have a variety of foods, and green vegetables, you will not have great difficulty if you observe some very simple guidelines:

 Never eat when you are mentally disturbed and the negative emotions are aroused